 An August 2010 Heritage paper outlining "A Conservative Foreign Policy" mirrored typical right-wing language and an exceptionalist attitude toward U.S. policy abroad: "The United States was founded on the belief that people have inalienable rights to life, liberty, and self-governance and that government's first duty is to protect our freedom and security.
 America's history of advancing liberty and rights at home and abroad is unparalleled.
 Our leaders should not apologize for that history; nor should they deny us these rights or neglect to speak up for them.
 America is an exceptional nation conceived in liberty.
 Its foreign and defense policies must reflect that truth."

 As it has since the Reagan presidency, Heritage is particularly keen on promoting controversial missile defense programs, stating on its website that the United States needs a "comprehensive ballistic missile defense system that employs a multilayered defense system of sea, ground, and space-based systems."
 In early 2011, its missile defense website featured an alarmist video that "tells the story of the very real threat foreign enemies pose to every one of us.
 No matter where on Earth a missile is launched, it would take 33 minutes or less to hit the U.S."

-Although not as enamored with hardline Middle East policies as neoconservative and other right-wing “pro-Israel” groups, Heritage scholars promote strengthening "anti-terror" ties with Israel and often defend Israel in the face of U.S. criticism of its actions.
-In an April 2010 op-ed criticizing Secretary of State Hillary Rodham Clinton for publicly lambasting Israel, Heritage's Feulner wrote, "The United States is engaged in a long war against extremists.
+Heritage scholars also promote strengthening "anti-terror" ties with Israel and often defend Israel in the face of U.S. criticism of its actions.
+In an April 2010 op-ed lambasting then-Secretary of State Hillary Rodham Clinton for criticizing Israel's decision to approve a massive settlement expansion on the eve of a visit by Vice President Joe Biden, Heritage's Feulner wrote, "The United States is engaged in a long war against extremists.
 We can use all the help we can get.
 Too bad the Obama administration can't seem to tell which countries are with us, and which aren't."